 * His singing in the Bloomfield High School chorus plus writing his first song lyrics.
 (Chapter 6)

 * His first complete songs written while a member of The Potpourris trio in the Army stationed in Germany and the difficulties he had in finding a record company to release his songs.

 * One of his songs was inspired by The Beatles and was titled, "The Soho Sereande,"and is now available to download online from CD Baby -- click box below to order this song.

 * How he wrote the title song of his memoir after walking around New York City in a state of musical exhilaration, feeling "Free As The Breeze" (Chapter 10).

 This song is now available on one of his CDs:

-and a music album with his songs from the 1960s,
+and two music albums with songs from the 1960s,

 Your order is payable by credit card to PineTree Productions

 through safe and secure PayPal.

 To order your copy of this fascinating 2 volume set,